a40912522/necktie/ANSWERS.md

 https://competent-ptolemy-d51f98.netlify.com/

-Aboved is the website with the requiried features.
+Above is the website with the requiried features.

 For the first feature, I have used some source code of the admin.bowtie.com.hk.